yuhengr/tp/docs/team/hongyijie06.md

 - Added `Non-functional Requirements`
 ### Contributions to Team-based Tasks
 - Standardise format of features introduction and command summary
-- Updating the non_functional requirements of the DG
+- Added non_functional requirements in the DG
 ### Review/ Mentoring Contributions
 - Testing of other commands and resolving bugs related to teammates code
 ### Contributions beyond the Project Team